Q1: What is the MCIR?

 A2: Children born in Michigan from 1994 to present are in the MCIR.
 Some older children and adults are also in the MCIR.
 To see if your record is in the MCIR, you can contact your doctor’s office or your local health department.

-Q3: How do I get my/my child's immunization record?
+Q3: How do I get my or my child’s immunization record?

-A3: If you/your child's record is in the MCIR, you may request a copy from your doctor's office or your local health department.
-Additionally, you can request a copy by mail by following the directions located here.
+A3: If your/your child’s record is in the MCIR, you may request a copy from your doctor’s office or your local health department.
+Additionally, you can request a copy by following the directions on this form.

 Q4: Who can access the MCIR?

-A4: Local health departments and doctor's offices have access to the MCIR system.
+A4: Local health departments, pharmacies and doctor’s offices have access to the MCIR system.
 Schools and childcares utilize MCIR for their immunization compliance reporting.
 Health plans may view MCIR for their administrative reporting.